When you die, does your credit card debt go with you? The answer may surprise you.

 Joint Cardholders Are Stuck With the Bill

 If you have a joint account with your spouse and pass away, your spouse is stuck with the debt.
-While this seems far from ideal to the family, that is exactly what you signed up for when opening the account.
+While this seems far from ideal, that is exactly what you signed up for when opening the account.

 If you are an authorized user on a card but not named as an account holder, you are not responsible for the debt unless you live in a community property state.

-If you are an authorized user of a card from a parent or anyone else in poor health, it may be best to get yourself removed from the account just to be on the safe side.
-You don’t want a credit card company to come after you for debts you didn’t incur yourself!
+If you are an authorized user of a card owned by someone in poor health, you may want to consider getting yourself removed from the account just to be on the safe side.
+You don’t want a credit card company to come after you for debts you didn’t incur yourself.

 Divorce Doesn’t Mean You’re off the Hook

-But if two people shared a joint credit card and the account was not updated after the divorce, it could still list an ex-spouse on the account.
+If two people shared a joint credit card and the account was not updated after the divorce, it could still list an ex-spouse on the account.
 It may also include children, new partners, and other authorized users.
-This makes the post-mortem credit card experience a nightmare for some families.
+This could make the post-mortem credit card experience a nightmare.

 The Estate Pays Debts Before Benefits

-When someone passes away, all of their assets generally become a part of an estate.
-Even if the estate promises to pay each family member $100,000 in a last will and testament, that $100,000 payout doesn’t happen until after all debts and liabilities are paid by the estate.
+When someone dies, all of their assets generally become a part of an estate.
+Even if the deceased’s will promises to pay each family member $100,000, that doesn’t happen until after all debts and liabilities are paid by the estate.

 If you have any doubt about this process, your best option is to work with a qualified estate attorney who can guide you and other beneficiaries through the process.

 Staying Debt-Free Makes Things Easier for Everyone

-Death is an unfortunate reality that we all have to deal with from time to time, but the process of managing an estate and other financial aspects after losing a loved one does not have to be miserable or difficult.
+Death is an unfortunate reality, but the process of managing an estate and other financial matters after losing a loved one does not have to be miserable or difficult.

 With the right planning, managing an estate can be a fairly simple process.
-But it is even easier if the deceased did not leave any outstanding debt for their beneficiaries to deal with in their absence.
+But it is even easier if the deceased did not leave any outstanding debt.